Packet-Clearing-House/d3-es6-boilerplate/README.md

 ## Getting Started

-1. Run `npm install` in the root directory to install dependencies
+1. Run `npm install` to install dependencies
+2. Run `bower install` to download Browser Javacript libraries
-2. Run `gulp` to start the local dev environment on `http://localhost:5000`
+3. Run `gulp` to start the local dev environment on `http://localhost:5000`
-3. To have production ready files, run: `gulp dist`.
+4. To have production ready files, run: `gulp dist`.
 All built files are located in the folder `/build/`
-4. Enjoy 🍻
+5. Enjoy 🍻

 ## Contributing